Zubdata/Google-Maps-Scraper/README.md

    pip install -r requirements.txt
    ```

-3. Launch the Google Maps Scraper GUI by running the <strong>frontend.py</strong> file:
+3. Launch the Google Maps Scraper GUI by running the **frontend.py** file.

 4. Use the GUI to enter your search criteria and initiate the scraping process.